JavierMedina11/OpenCanarias_EnlazaProject/README.md

 * The user can view the available rooms.
 * The user must be able to make reservations, once they are made, they should be able to view them, and then be able to delete or update them.

+## RelationShips
+A user can only book a room that's available A user can book many rooms.
+A room can only be reserved by one user, as long as it is on a specific date.

 ## Use cases
 <img src="doc/img/casosdeuso.png" alt="Entidad Relacion" width="750px" height="400px" />